 However, Hodgson's men return to Rio having been exposed badly down their left flank, an area the Azzurri frequently targeted and created the winning goal from, nodded home by Mario Balotelli.

 The Three Lions went for the jugular early on, and Sterling's long-range shot had supporters out of their seats thinking the ball had crept inside the post rather than crashing into the side-netting.
-But Italy were already causing problems from the right wing, with full-back Matteo Darmian, not tracked by Wayne Rooney, galloping forward to support Antonio Candreva.
+But Italy were soon causing problems down the right wing, with full-back Matteo Darmian, not tracked by Wayne Rooney, galloping forward to support Antonio Candreva.

-The metronomic Andrea Pirlo was soon stringing the ball about, and understudy Marco Verratti was providing more than a helping hand, completing all 28 of his passes by the 18-minute mark.
+The metronomic Andrea Pirlo was spraying the ball about, and understudy Marco Verratti was providing more than a helping hand, completing all 28 of his passes by the 18-minute mark.

 After half an hour, Italy had enjoyed 65% of the possession, yet England's direct running had helped them create 4 chances, the same number as their opponents.

-By half-time the shot count was already up to 15, with Italy twice going close moments before the whistle, as Balotelli's cheeky chip was kept out by Phil Jagielka and Candreva's shot hitting an upright.
+By half-time the shot count was already up to 15, with Italy twice going close moments before the whistle; Balotelli's cheeky chip kept out by Phil Jagielka and Candreva's shot hitting an upright.

-England had been busy in the tackle in the opening 45 minutes, but did it successfully by winning 11/13, Danny Welbeck and Glen Johnson producing 6 of them on the right side.
+England were busy in the tackle in the opening 45 minutes, but did it successfully by winning 11/13, Danny Welbeck and Glen Johnson producing 6 of them on the right side.